Climate Change Glossary

 Baseline Scenario

 A baseline scenario is a hypothetical reference case of conditions that would most likely occur in the absence of climate change mitigation.
-Baseline scenarios can also be referred to as ”business as usual” scenarios.
-For example, if a mill had a coal boiler in good working order that was generating process steam, and the company decided to convert it to natural gas to reduce GHG emissions, the baseline scenario would be the emission profile of the coal boiler.
+Baseline scenarios can also be referred to as “business as usual” scenarios.
+For example, if a mill had a coal boiler in good working order that was generating process steam, and the company decided to convert it to a natural gas boiler to reduce GHG emissions, the baseline scenario would be the emissions of the coal boiler.

 Reference: The Greenhouse Gas Protocol